sgrottel/etl-demo/README.md

 Demo app `ProviderApp.exe` pushing some example non-trivial trace events.

 ### Projects
-- `EtlDump` - a minimal CSharp application to read a Windows Trace Logging (etl) file.
+- `EtlDump` - a minimal CSharp application to read a Windows Trace Logging (etl) file
+- `MinimalApp` - a minimal Cpp application emitting some trace events
 - `ProviderApp` - a Cpp application emitting some trace events, some with non-trivial payload configurations

 ### Further information